bobthemighty/codefiend-site/content/sipping-from-the-firehose.md

 The `raw_decode` method does almost exactly what we want - it reads a string and extracts a JSON object from it, ignoring any data after the object closes.
 It also returns the index of the remaining data, so we can call the method in a loop.

-Reading the [source code for JSONDecoder]()https://github.com/python/cpython/blob/f4c03484da59049eb62a9bf7777b963e2267d187/Lib/json/decoder.py#L343, we find that internally, it's using a `scanner`function.
+Reading the [source code for JSONDecoder](https://github.com/python/cpython/blob/f4c03484da59049eb62a9bf7777b963e2267d187/Lib/json/decoder.py#L343), we find that internally, it's using a `scanner` function.
 This is the magic we need.
 The scanner reads a string, and pulls a json object from the beginning.
 It then returns that object and the index of the string where the object finished.
 If there's no object found, it raises StopIteration

 ```python
 from json import scanner, dumps